History

 Architecture

-The friary buildings were located on the southern side of the church.
-The west and east wings connected perpendicularly to it, and surrounded by a cloisters inner courtyard.
-The third wing closed the courtyard on the south side.
-Within them, in addition to rooms prescribed by the monastic rule, such as the dormitory, chapter house or refectory, there was also an abbot’s chamber (or room for guests) measuring 20 x 10 meters with an open 14th-century roof truss.
-The whole friary was surrounded by a wall within which led the gatehouse.
+The monastery buildings were located on the southern side of the church.
+Perpendicularly connected to it were the western and eastern wings, and the cloistered garth.
+The third wing enclosed the courtyard on the south side.
+In addition to the rooms mandated by the monastic rule, such as the dormitory, chapter house, and refectory, there was also the abbot’s chamber (or guest room), measuring 20 x 10 meters, with a 14th-century open roof truss.

-The chancel of the friary church and the wall of its nave up to the window sills and part of the northern arcade have survived to this day.
-The walls of the chancel with windows are original, but in the middle of the 19th century they were built again from the foundations, using the original building materials.
-Two of the monastery rooms also survived: a refectory or infirmary, and probably the abbot’s chamber with a visible 14th-century open roof truss.
-There is a school in the former monastery, so visiting may be difficult.
+The chancel of the friary church, the 14th-century chapel, the nave walls up to the window sills, and part of the northern arcade remain to this day.
+The chancel walls and windows are partially original, but after the mid-19th century, the northern wall was rebuilt from the ground, using the original building materials.
+Two of the monastery rooms also have survive: the refectory or infirmary and probably the abbot’s chamber, with a 14th-century open roof truss.
+A school operates on the former monastery grounds, so visiting may be difficult.

 bibliography: